ShaneGroff/VBA-Docs/Language/Reference/User-Interface-Help/msgbox-function.md

 <br/>

 The first group of values (0-5) describes the number and type of buttons displayed in the dialog box; the second group (16, 32, 48, 64) describes the icon style; the third group (0, 256, 512) determines which button is the default; and the fourth group (0, 4096) determines the modality of the message box.
-When adding numbers to create a final value for the _buttons_ argument, use only one number from each group.
+When combining numbers to create a final value for the _buttons_ argument, use only one number from each group.

 > [!NOTE]
 > These [constants](../../Glossary/vbe-glossary.md#constant) are specified by Visual Basic for Applications.
 As a result, the names can be used anywhere in your code in place of the actual values.